 - and a fabric on the index finger which allows you to use touch screen devices.

 During our trip to Yellowstone we hit really low temperatures.
+Think subzero temperatures.
 Our lowest was -32F.
 It was way colder than we expected.
 But we survived!
-I am happy to report that these gloves did not disappoint at all.
+I am happy to report that these extreme cold weather gloves did not disappoint at all.
 We spent long periods standing around in parking areas watching wolves and taking photos on some of our coldest days.
 We never would have lasted with ordinary gloves and I was so glad I had them.
-Here is a breakdown of how I felt while wearing these extreme cold weather gloves depending on the temperature we hit.
+Here is a breakdown of how I felt while wearing these sub zero gloves depending on the temperature we hit.

 - Above 25F: I was perhaps a bit too warm and I needed to take my gloves off regularly and wear something less hardcore.
 Just a regular pair of knit gloves worked for me (If you are going to touch snow, just get a regular waterproof pair).

 - 25 F to -10F: Super comfortable.
 I wasn’t too warm or too cold.
-People with bad circulation might need HotHands Hand Warmers.
+People with bad circulation might need HotHands Hand Warmers when using these gloves at subzero temperatures.

 So to answer the question…are these the best extreme cold weather gloves for adventurers?

 Well, they are for me!
 We are going back to Yellowstone next winter and I have no desire to get a different pair of winter gloves.
 I know these Seirus gloves perform well and will save my fingers from frostbite.
-Hooray for the warmest gloves!
+Hooray for gloves for subzero temperatures!

 Hal also brought his favorite fleece balaclava which he bought about eight years ago.
 I just checked the tag and, lo and behold, it is also a Seirus.
 So we’ve come to the conclusion these guys make great products for seriously cold weather.